 It is thus clear that AI can take over from many professionals in any industry including the design industry by extension, architects.

 Looking specifically at the architect and his roles in the built environment.
 Evidently, there are few responsibilities architects carry out that can’t be replaced easily, especially those that involve human contacts such as coordination of other consultants, site supervision and meetings.
 However, his core responsibility which is architectural design can be largely taken over by AI.
 Even though several experts are of a contrary opinion, some believe that architectural design is the most difficult activity to automate because of AI’s limited purview into the nature and proclivity of human experiences.

 Type and sources of Information used in architectural design

-- Those gotten from the client -containing the client’s needs and wants and even personality because this too can influence design.
+- Those gotten from the client -contain the client’s needs and wants and even personality because this too can influence design.

-- Those gathered from the project site in the form of inventory and analysis… Google map/earth is already filling this gap for AI to work with.
+- Those gathered from the project site in the form of inventory and analysis… Google Maps/Earth is already filling this gap for AI to work with.

 - Those gathered from city planning departments and building codes and regulations.

 - Those gathered from building materials manufacturers.

 - Those gathered from structural engineering.

 - Those gather from architectural theories and design.
 This will include architectural style and its peculiarity in different locations.